smruti-hustles/BHARAT-INTERN-WEB/README.md

 A personal portfolio website to showcase projects, skills, and achievements.
 Built with a modern design, this website includes multiple sections for different types of content.

-- **Features:**
-  - Personal information and biography.
-  - Project showcases with descriptions and links.
-  - Contact form for easy communication.

 ### 3. [Netflix Clone](netflix)

 A front-end replica of the Netflix homepage using HTML, CSS, and JavaScript.
 This project aims to mimic the look and feel of the popular streaming service.

-- **Features:**
-  - Dynamic content and interactive user interface.
-  - Responsive design to adapt to different screen sizes.
-  - Basic JavaScript functionality for a realistic user experience.

 ### 4. [Temperature Converter](temperature-converter)

 A simple web tool to convert temperatures between Celsius, Fahrenheit, and Kelvin scales.
 Built using JavaScript to handle the conversion logic and dynamic updates.

-- **Features:**
-  - Input temperature in any of the supported units.
-  - Real-time conversion and results display.
-  - Minimalistic design for quick usage.

 ## 🚀 Getting Started